yigitsevim/AnimeFacesWithGAN/README.md

 # AnimeFacesWithGAN
 Building a GAN to generate anime faces.

-In this project, I tried to improve the performance of the GAN model which was introduced here: https://jovian.com/aakashns/06b-anime-dcgan with some alterations.
+In this repository, I tried to improve the performance of the GAN model which was introduced here: https://jovian.com/aakashns/06b-anime-dcgan

-I've experimented over multiple versions.
-For each version, I have experimented over different approaches on training GAN's to make the training process more stable and to avoid the problems such as mode collapse.
+I've experimented over multiple versions and for each version, I have changed few settings to achieve a more stable training process and to avoid problems such as mode collapse and overfitting.

 # v1

-Version 1 is the exact notebook that was introduced on Jovian with better performance tracking that I've implemented.
+Version 1 is based on the notebook that was introduced on Jovian with my improvements on performance tracking.
 ## Discriminator Network Architecture

 The discriminator is a convolutional neural network designed for image classification in a Generative Adversarial Network (GAN) setup.
 It's responsible for distinguishing between real and generated images.